bajamircea/bajamircea.github.io/_posts/2019-04-04-brexit-ideology.markdown

 some misguided lunatic in power in one of them, making collaboration harder than it should be, as Britain clearly proves these days.
 But Britain will be better off by working closely together with its neighbours in the EU.
-It can shape and influence it's fate better from within.
+It can shape and influence its fate better from within.

 To say that good things will happen out of Brexit is to say that disease resulted in good things like vaccines and antibiotics.
 Some good things will